seandevlog/SeanDevLog/README.md

 # SeanDevLog 🧠💻

 Welcome to my devlog!
-I'm **Sean**, a final-semester programming student documenting my journey to becoming a professional software developer.
+I'm **Sean**, a recently graduated computer programmer documenting my journey to becoming a professional software developer.

 This repository serves as a **public journal** of my growth.
 I’ll be sharing:
 - Projects I build (from simple to advanced)